Dogs are such posers.

 "I have the 'Please sir, some more?' look down pat."

 "I've wondered the very same about my boy Oscar!
-He even smiles 🤔"
+He even smiles on occasion 🤔"

 "He’s a very regal beagle! 🐶👑🌟"